 Cars aren't always serious business-have some fun on the lighter side

-We at RepairPal take cars and car repair very seriously, but even we like to have fun—especially on Fridays.
-So, we gathered up some crazy-looking cars from the Internet to tickle your funny bone before you head out for the weekend.
+We at RepairPal take cars and car repair very seriously, but even we like to have fun.
+So, we gathered up some hilarious road signs from the Internet to tickle your funny bone.
 Enjoy!

 I was scrolling through the Comcast listings the other night when I saw a show called, All Girls Garage.
 Intrigued, I clicked on it and started watching.
 I was only going to watch for a second, but before I knew it, the show was over and I had really enjoyed myself.